nighthawkcoders/flask-idea-homesite/README.md

 pi@raspberrypi:~ $ ``sudo systemctl restart nginx```

+check nginx status...

+pi@raspberrypi:~ $ ``sudo systemctl status nginx```

+stop status by typing q in terminal

-in your Lan type ip address of this Nginx server ...
+in address bar of browser on another device in LAN type ip address of this Nginx server ...

 http://192.168.1.245/

 reboot to verify Nginx server config is permanent ...

-next task is port forward Nginx server on internet ...
+next task is port forward Nginx server via public IP address on the internet ...